 Nutrition During Treatment for Head and Neck Cancer

-To promote better nutrition, your dietitian may instruct you to change the consistency of food you eat.
+To assist you in making appropriate diet changes or enhancements, seek out the support from the Registered Dietitian.
+One first step may be to change the consistency of food you eat.
 The following are diet changes commonly recommended for patients being treated for head and neck cancers.
 You may switch from one diet to another up and down the list, depending upon your dietitian’s recommendations.
 For example, when you are on a full liquid diet, you may be able to progress to a pureed diet if tolerated or if you are still having trouble maintaining proper nutrition, you may be switched to a diet that includes nutritional supplements.
 Each diet is detailed below.

 Regular Diet as Tolerated